Wirick/MLCode/Readme.txt

 This repository contains various code that is applicable to machine learning.

 I'm going to be doing some ML work now.
-I'm tired of getting rejected for frontend jobs because of my weak portfolio when I don't think that I would like the jobs in the first place.
 So I'm going to be doing a lot of math, and a lot of ml fun.

 The Probability Model can create uniform, single